donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 <Section>

+## Evictions

 I'll be satisfied with 30 to 50 million evictions, no less!
 Cut them of financially like our law's say and they will leave on there own!

 No work visa's, no warfare, no HUD vouchers, no healthcare.
 That's our laws, "enforce them".

-> All these immigrants have failed the test of becoming USA citizens = deport them or just cut them off!
+> 90% of these immigrants have failed the test of becoming USA citizens = deport them or just cut them off!

 Or prosecute them; put them and there family's in internment camps and make them work off what they have in violation of federal law taken from us.
 Could take a dozen generations.

-## What is this crap.
+We would have cheep food once again.
+We could put them to work finishing California's high speed rail systems and one from Washington DC to Los Angles.
+Almost free labor, cool!

 </Section>

 <Section>

+## What is this crap.

 <Callout>